Federer–Roddick rivalry: 2002 Basel Quarterfinal

 The third match played between Federer and Roddick was in Federer's hometown of Basel, Switzerland, at the 2002 Davidoff Swiss Indoors.
 Federer had won the first set in a tiebreak and was up by a break in the second set when Federer made what Patrick McEnroe said was the "best shot of his career".
 This shot occurred in the fifth game of the third set, Roddick serving down 1–3.
 From the ad-court, Roddick used a cramping body-serve to Federer's backhand side, and forcing a short return, moved up to the net.
 Having employed a serve and volley tactic, Roddick chipped a forehand across court while running to the net, and scrambled to return Federer's second shot.
 Scurrying back to the other side of the court, Federer managed to flick a low backhand lob.
-But was too short, and Roddick smashed a huge overhead that appeared to be a winner.
+But it was too short, and Roddick smashed a huge overhead that appeared to be a winner.
 But, somehow Federer sprinted to the back corner of the court, almost in the stands, and hit a slicing overhead, which curved slowly sideways into the court behind Roddick's back.
 Roddick watched as the ball fell in, and jokingly threw his racquet over the net in disbelief.
 Federer went on to win the second set 6–1, completing the match in straight sets.

 Federer won the fifth Grand Slam of his career at the 2005 Wimbledon Championships.